Are there life lessons from Yogi Flight School that we can take away from the classes and apply to our lives beyond the mat?

 When we can observe our own actions and reactions on the yoga mat, we can be quite sure that we also show up in the same way off the yoga mat.

 In Yogi Flight School, Nathania Stambouli teaches a positive approach to our achievements both on and off the mat.
-She reminds us of the essentials to success and that we are always winning.
+She reminds us of the essentials of success and that we are always winning.

 As long as we show up for ourselves and we do our bit, we’re doing fine.